brian14708/wh-briefings/statements-releases/2022-02/2022-02-09-remarks-as-prepared-for-delivery-by-first-lady-jill-biden-at-the-university-of-minnesota.md

 modified_time: 2022-02-09 14:51:17-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/02/09/remarks-as-prepared-for-delivery-by-first-lady-jill-biden-at-the-university-of-minnesota/
 published_time: 2022-02-09 14:51:16-05:00
-title: Remarks as Prepared for Delivery by First Lady Jill Biden at the University of Minnesota
+title: "Remarks as Prepared for Delivery by First Lady Jill\_Biden at the University\
+  \ of\_Minnesota"
 ---

 Minneapolis, MN